hayam-tarek/food-planner-app/README.md

 - **Navigation Component** - For smooth navigation between fragments.
 - **Material Dialogs** - For showing custom dialogs and bottom sheets.
 - **Lottie** - For adding animations to the app.
+- **Firebase Authentication** - For user registration and login using email and password.
+- **Firebase Firestore** - For cloud backup and restore of favorite meals.

 ## Usage

+- Register or log in using your email and password to access all features, or choose Guest Mode to explore limited features like viewing random meals, searching, and browsing categories.
 - On the home screen, you can search for meals by name or ingredient.
 - On the home screen, you can view a random meal suggestion for the day.
 - View meals by selecting a country from the list of countries or by meal category.
 - Tap on a meal to see its details including ingredients and instructions.
-- Add meals to your favorites by clicking the heart icon.
+- Add meals to your favorites by clicking the heart icon (requires login).
+- Click here to restore your backup! 🔄 Use the backup and restore options to sync your favorite meals with the cloud (requires login).
-- Plan your meals for the week, which will automatically reset every week.
+- Plan your meals for the week, which will automatically reset every week (requires login).
 - View your favorite meals and weekly plan even when offline.

 ## Screen Shots